Zach Wilson Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Season Stats

-- He also has 161 rushing yards on 25 carries (plus four rushing touchdowns), averaging 10.7 yards per game on the ground.

-- The Jets have called a pass in 62.0% of their plays from scrimmage this year while running the ball 38.0% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Jets have run 62.0% passing plays and 38.0% rushing plays this season.
+They rank 27th in the NFL in scoring.

-- Wilson has thrown 37 passes in the red zone this season, 29.4% of his team's red zone plays.
+- Wilson has attempted 37 of his 330 passes in the red zone, accounting for 29.4% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wilson's matchup with the Buccaneers.